Multi-Tier-Cloud/hash-lookup/README.md

 Available commands are:
   add
-        Hash a microservice and add it to the registry-service get
+        Builds a Docker image for a given microservice, pushes to DockerHub, and adds it to the registry-service get
-        Get the content hash and Docker ID of a microservice list
+        Get information about a microservice list
-        List all microservices and data stored by the registry-service delete
+        List all microservices and information stored by the registry-service delete
         Delete a microservice entry
 ```